 Collaboration is the real beating heart of Microsoft Teams, with effective communication and teamwork essential for most business activities.
 While Teams features a rich set of communication features and tools, it’s always important to focus on productivity above interaction.
 Initially, you may want to measure and benchmark adoption successes in order to allocate your resources more effectively.
 You may also want to develop custom apps and creations to streamline workflows and give you a real edge.
 Eventually, you can go through your organization and identify additional opportunities/use cases that can take advantage of Microsoft Teams.

 Softlanding provides professional and managed IT services across many business sectors.
 If you want to enjoy the benefits of productivity and collaboration in your organization, we can deploy and implement leading Microsoft Solutions such as Azure, Office 365, and Microsoft Teams.
-Contact us now for more information.
+Contact us now for more information or download our Microsoft Teams playbook.